cowlinn/GovTech-Take-Home/README.md

 #### Input sanitization
 - I did not check for the following things
     - Whether each team played against each other in the group exactly once
+    - Date related inputs.
+I assume the `dd/mm` is valid.
+I just ran out of time to implement this check
     - Attempted script injections (e.g: XSS attacks / SQL injections)

 #### State management